Thinking about a new website for your church, ministry or business?

 - Not conducive to collaborative work with multiple contributors.

-Content Management System (CMS): The second category encompasses Content Management Systems like WordPress.
-In this scenario, the CMS is installed directly into the web hosting account, allowing users to add themes and plugins within the CMS itself.
+Content Management System (CMS): The second category of website platforms is a Content Management System, like WordPress.
+In this scenario, the CMS is installed in the web hosting account, allowing developers to add themes and plugins within the CMS itself.
 All maintenance and updates are conducted within the CMS.

 Pros: